-Prerequisite: Chemistry (grade of "B" or better), Teacher Recommendation chemistry, and laboratory experiments.
+1 credit, 36 Weeks, Weighted Credit Grade 11-12 Prerequisite: Chemistry (grade of "B" or better), Teacher Recommendation

+AP® Chemistry is considered to be comparable to a general chemistry course taken during a student's freshman year in college.
+Emphasis will be on problem-solving, theoretical aspects of chemistry, and laboratory experiments.
 Course content includes atomic structure, nuclear chemistry, periodicity, gas laws, solutions, bonding,stoichiometry, kinetics, thermodynamics, electrochemistry, and equilibrium.
 Students are expected to have the mathematical skills necessary to do the computations in AP® Chemistry.